 To ensure your family member or friends get the right care, it’s important to understand what is causing their desire to self-harm.
 The key things to know are how they are hurting themselves, how often, and what is making them feel the need to do it.

 From the get-go, let them know that you are there for them and will be every step of the way.
 Whether they’re decisions or reasoning make sense to you or not, it is crucial that they feel your support.

 It’s important to understand the severity of self-harm in any form and a professional will help you know the proper steps to follow.
 They’ll point you in the right and provide resources you can use to assist your loved one in getting the proper treatment.

 Whether you or a loved one is self-harming, it’s vital that you know there is help available.
 Treatment options include evaluations by mental health experts, therapy, inpatient or outpatient hospitalization programs, and medication.

-At Orange County Behavioral Health, we offer self-harm treatment as well as help with other mental health conditions.
+At OC Specialty Health & Hospitals, we offer self-harm treatment as well as help with other mental health conditions.